despeset/glitz.js/README.md

 Pretty Small.
 ----------------

- Minified, `glitz.js` weighs in at `8.1KB` and once gzipped is just `2.5KB`.
-Even so, a quarter of that size is the 30 built-in easing algorithms.
-If compiled with 4 easings, it drops to `5.4KB` or `2KB` gzipped.
+ Minified, `glitz.js` weighs in at `8.1KB ( 2.5KB gzip )`.
+Even so, a quarter of
+ that size is the 30 built-in easing algorithms.
+Where maximum thinness is required, remove any unused easing equasions.

 Well mannered.
 ----------------

- Unless there's an animation in progress, `glitz.Engine` is completely idle.
+ Unless there's an animation in progress, `glitz.Engine` is %100 idle.
 The main animation loop and subsequent render calls are event-driven, so when there's nothing to do it *does nothing*.

-Real FPS.
+Control your FPS.
 ---------

- The timing of `setInterval` and `setTimeout` is inconsistent at the best of times.
-Animation that relies on them often feels chunky and worse, will crawl to a stop if performance lag drastically lowers the framerate.

- `glitz.js` animations are internally timed by millisecond durations, so even if redraw rates drop to 3 FPS, your animation will still complete at the expected speed.

- Of course, you can always set the `FPS` yourself:
+ Glitz uses a render loop that allows for a configurable `FPS`, crucial to achieving subtle film & traditional animation effects:

      var engine = new glitz.Engine( document.getElementById( 'myCanvas' ));
-     // 60 fps by default
      engine.fps( 24 );